kriseax/ML-Assignments/README.md

 ## 3. Open Jupyter Notebooks
 Jupyter notebook should have installed in the previous step.
 Use the following command in the terminal to run Jupyter notebooks **Make sure you virtual envronment is activated**.
 1. **Run** ```jupypter notebook```

+Jupyter notebooks will open in your browser window and you can begin to explore and complete the labs